Dan-Christiansen/Dan-Christiansen.github.io/_posts/2016-04-04-about-the-author.md

 Hello!

-I am Dan Christiansen, a chemical engineering graduate student, programmer, and good coffee hunter!
-I use this website to store my personal projects, thoughts and comments on subjects I am interested in, and to learn web design.
+I am Dan Christiansen, a chemical engineering graduate student, programmer, and coffee hunter!
+I use this website to store my personal projects and writing on things I am interested in.